benbjohnson/skydb.io/source/blog/2012-04-30-introduction-to-behavioral-databases.html.markdown

 1. Low-Level Implementation Details
 1. Applications for Behavioral Analysis

-To see the status of Sky or to contribute to it, please visit the [Sky GitHub project page](https://github.com/skydb/sky).
+To see the status of Sky or to contribute to it please visit the [Sky GitHub project page](https://github.com/skydb/sky).